httpie/cli/README.rst

 Also, the following formatting is applied:

 * HTTP headers are sorted by name.
-* JSON data is indented, sorted by keys, and unicode escapes are converted to the characters they represent.
+* JSON data is indented, and unicode escapes are converted to the characters they represent.
+Objects will retain their key ordering from the response body, except on Python 2.6 where keys will be sorted alphabetically.

 One of these options can be used to control output processing: